nicklalone/IGME220-Intro/00 - Administration/Developer Notebook/Developer Notebook Prompts.md

 That's the purpose of these assignments.

-This should be the second of these an so it should be a bit easier.
 In your chosen form, submit the following:

 - Around 300 or more words based on a selected prompt.
 	1. Page 157 - Exercise 5.7
 	2. On page 161 is Dan Cook's Interaction Loops and Arcs.
 Incorporate this into a game you played recently.
 Map the loops and arcs out.